Contact information for Scotland’s leading national law firm, solicitor estate and letting agent. Aberdein Considine, 47 Lothian Road, Edinburgh.

 City Centre flats are in particular demand with a great shortage of available properties continuing to be the main issue with the market.
 More stock is required to accommodate the high number of ready and waiting buyers.

 Demand is strong in all areas of the market and we are finding more buyers are looking out with the city where properties will be more affordable.
-Properties in the market towns of Mid and East Lothian are selling well, as are those in West Lothian, with average prices in the region seeing a 13.8% year on year rise in average prices for the first quarter of 2018.
-This followed a 7.4% rise in the final three months of 2017.
+Properties in the market towns of Mid and East Lothian are selling well, as are those in West Lothian.

-In terms of rents, depending on the area and condition of the property, typically you might expect to pay around £700 per month for a one bed, and £900 for a two bed.
-Larger traditional two beds, particularly in the West End and Stockbridge could see rents around the £1500 mark.
+In terms of rents, depending on the area and condition of the property, typically you might expect to pay around £750 per month for a one bed, and nearly £1000 for a two bed.
+Larger traditional two beds, particularly in the West End and Stockbridge could see rents around the £1600 mark.

 As we move forward, a lack of stock and fewer buy to let investors may see the rise in rents continue slightly.
-We have seen a steady rise in some Landlords selling their property and expect a spike in September after the festival where people are planning to sell, but will AirBnB their home in August.
+We have seen a steady rise in some landlords selling their property and expect this to continue.

 Edinburgh’s Old Town is the oldest and most historic part of the capital, and is home to some of the city’s leading tourist attractions in addition to a huge array of bars, restaurants, and independent shops.
 Bustling streets and closes bisect the Royal Mile which stretches from Edinburgh Castle to Holyrood Palace and the area, which forms part of a UNESCO World Heritage Site, is steeped in history.